Skip to main content

 except Exception as e:

-# Report failure
+# Log and report failure

 update_node_run(workflow_run_id, node_run_id, {